 What is CRM Software?

 CRM is an acronym that stands for customer relationship management.
-Customer relationship management is any tool, strategy, or process that helps businesses better organize and access customer data.
+Customer relationship management is any tool, strategy, or process that helps businesses better organise and access customer data.

 Who uses CRM platforms?